What is Hancitor malware?

 In the case of distribution using .DOC attachments, the user must first download the file and then activate macros, ignoring multiple security warning.
 Malware authors use lures to trick users into doing that.
 Some phishing emails contain an invoice or a fake payment related document, trying to make the user download it.
 In addition, attackers provide instruction to enable macros.
 If the user complies, malicious macros will download Hancitor or it will be dropped from the document.

 In some malspam campaigns, Hancitor was delivered to victims with .RTF documents which used an exploit to run the PowerShell command which downloaded the loader to the computer.

-How to get more info from the analysis of Hancitor malware using ANY.RUN?
+How to detect Hancitor using ANY.RUN?

 Analysts can take a look at what modules malware uses.
 Choose the process by clicking on it in the process tree of the task then click on the "More info" button.
 In "Advanced details of process" window switch to the "Registry changes" tab and take a closer look.

 Despite its simplicity and vulnerability to even simple countermeasures, Hancitor Trojan somehow remains to be an active malware which continues to target it is limited demographic, evidently with a good success rate.
 The authors of this loader are extremely active and regularly come up with new iterations of Hancitor.

 Researchers can take advantage of malware hunting services such as ANY.RUN to take Hancitor samples apart and study this loader in-depth.